bombasticSlacks/3-skill/Weapon-Traits.md

 ### Light Source
 *A glowing source of light for any wielding it.*
 * This weapon illuminates the user and everything [Close](Game/Core/Movement#Close).

+### Eradicating
+*This weapons attacks are so grim it leaves behind no evidence.*
+* Anyone killed by this weapon or its injuries is eradicated, there remains no trace of them.

+### Paired
+*This weapon is actually a set of one-handed weapons designed to be used together.*
+* This weapon can be used in only one hand, but you receive (-2) [Damage Bonus](Game/Core/Weapons#Damage%20Bonus) and a (-1) to [Attack](Game/Core/Terminology#Attack).

+### Bound
+*This weapon is connected to its user and is always on hand and ready for use.*
+* The owner of this weapon may always draw it as though it were on their person, even if they are destroyed, or otherwise misplaced.
+They may still only exist in one place at any time, however.

+### Silenced
+*This weapon is perfectly quiet making no noise as it attacks.*
+* This weapon makes no noise when used.